sambody/inkscape-guide-tools/README.md

 With this extension you can

-- add a horizontally centered guide (to the document)
+- add a horizontally centered guide to the document
 - or a vertically centered guide
 - or both at once.

-(I plan to make it also work for selected bounding boxes, not just for the document.)
+(add centered guides to selection/bounding box coming soon)

 ### 3. Add guides to borders to document, with optional offset on every sides